willjasen/little-jack-horner/README.md

 # little-jack-horner

-This project aims to setup OpenVPN on a Raspberry Pi to tunnel network traffic out through ProXPN.
+This project aims to setup OpenVPN on a Raspberry Pi to tunnel network traffic out through proXPN.

-The script setup.sh gathers ProXPN user credentials, installs OpenVPN, and configures NAT between the VPN tunnel and an internal network(s).
-The ProXPN connection terminates on the New York server.
+The script setup.sh gathers proXPN user credentials, installs OpenVPN, and configures NAT between the VPN tunnel and an internal network(s).
+The proXPN connection terminates on the New York server.

 ## Limitations
-* a ProXPN paid account is necessary
+* a proXPN paid account is necessary
-* there are no options to change ProXPN server
+* there are no options to change proXPN server

 ## Installation
 ```bash